 We introduce Jesus to children and youth in a fun, structured environment where children are encouraged to grow in Christ.
 Our classes are held in rooms that are clean and orderly, and we use age-appropriate Bible-based curricula filled with activities, lessons, singing, questions and answers and interactive discussions.

+The Wednesday Men’s Group meets 9 to 10:15 a.m. on Wednesday mornings, exploring the meaning of books from both the Old and New Testaments.
 For more information on each Bible study group and the leader’s name and number, contact the Church Office at (386) 734-4425 or email Cindy Fox, Adult Education Team Leader.

-The Women’s Ministry is dedicated to serving others outside the walls of the church in the mission field.
+Trinity’s Women’s Ministry is dedicated to serving others outside the walls of the church in the mission field.
 They are particularly interested in advocating for social justice, with emphasis on protecting the lives and rights of women and children.

 In 2015, Susanna Circle wrote a grant and raised matching funds to create the popular “Sneakers 4 Kids” campaign which raised enough money to purchase new back-to-school shoes for needy children at our partner school Citrus Grove Elementary.
 This highly successful ministry continues today.

 Our YAH ministry is a time to share with one another the joys and challenges of being a senior adult.
 After all, the job is over, the kids are gone and it’s time to get involved and meet new friends, right?
 Call the church office to learn more or contact, Anita Campbell YAH Coordinator using our contact form.